emurina/DeepLearningDay2017/README.md

 # Posters-and-Talks
-Posters and talks from Deep Learning Day 2017, Applied Machine Learning Days 2018 and Wintertagung der AG Thoraxpathologie DGPath 2018.
+Posters and talks from Deep Learning Day 2017, Applied Machine Learning Days 2018, Wintertagung der AG Thoraxpathologie DGPath 2018 and SBI2 High-Content 2018.

 A special thanks goes to Beate Sick and Oliver Dürr for the great support on all the posters and talks.